-/etc/exports /export/ 10.3.3.3(rw) /export2/ 10.4.4.0/24 /export3/ (ro,sync) /home/ftp/pub myhost(rw) .example.org(ro) /home/crew @FOOWORKGROUP(rw) (ro) filesystem Filesystem on the NFS server to be exported to clients client identity Client systems permitted to access the exported directory.
-Can be specified by hostname, IP address, wildcard, subnet, or @NIS workgroup.
-Multiple client systems can be listed, and each one can have different options ro Read-only access (default) rw Read and write access.
+/etc/exports /export/ 10.3.3.3(rw) /export2/ 10.4.4.0/24 /export3/ (ro,sync) /home/ftp/pub myhost(rw) .example.org(ro) /home/crew @FOOWORKGROUP(rw) (ro) filesystem lesystem Filesystem on the NFS server to be exported to clients client identity wildcard subnet or @NIS workgroup ro Read-only access (default) rw Read and write access.
 The client might choose to mount read-only anyway sync Reply to requests only after the changes made by these requests have been committed to stable storage client options async Reply to requests without waiting that changes are committed to stable storage.
 Improves performances but might cause loss or corruption of data if server crashes - root_squash Requests by user root on client will be done as user nobody on server (default) no_root_squash Requests by user root on client will be done as same user root on server all_squash Requests by a non-root user on client will be done as user nobody on server no_all_squash Requests by a non-root user on client will be attempted as same user on server (default)